hylo-lang/hylo/Docs/GenericDispatch.md

 The rest of this document discusses the implications of that simple rule.

 Note the use of the term *new* above.
-If one constrained generic function calls another, passing along its parameter, no new witness table is needed; the one for that parameter is passed along:
+If one constrained generic function calls another, passing along its generic parameter, no new witness table is needed; the one for that parameter is passed along:

 ```hylo
 fun is_really_equal<T: Equatable>(_ x: T, _ y: T) -> Bool {